osmlab/atlas/pyatlas/README.md

 ----
 ## Documentation
-`pyatlas` documentation is automatically generated using the `pydoc` tool and stored in the `doc` folder.
-To build the documentation, run the gradle build command:
+`pyatlas` includes its documentation in the repository for convenience.
+However, if you would like to rebuild the documentation, you can run:

     $ ./gradlew buildPyatlas

-This will generate HTML files detailing the functions and classes available in each module.
+This will generate fresh pydoc HTML files detailing the functions and classes available in each module.

 ----
 ## Some sample use cases